Antari-yan/Introduction-Ansible/README.md

 ## Tips
 - Test your playbooks and roles on a minimal version of your desired OS Distribution to ensure you have proper tasks added to install dependencies
+- Increase verbosity with -v, -vv ...
+- To save output of an Ansible run to file set `log_path=` in the `ansible.cfg`